OldTownIT/just-another-todo-app/README.md

 [Installing nvm on Windows](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows#install-nvm-windows-nodejs-and-npm)

-You will get better results if you first **REMOVE** all versions of node, and then install NVM, and then let NVM install specific versions that you want.
+If you plan to use NVM, you will get better results if you first **REMOVE** all versions of node.
+Then install NVM, and then let NVM install specific versions that you want.

 ```
 nvm list